Romani Origin & DNA

 Sumerian ‘Marriage of Martu’, composed around 1800 BC.

-The connection to nomadic tribes on the Eurasian Steppe potentially explains the initial route of U3b from the Middle East into Ancient India and its transmission thereafter to modern day Romany descendants in Europe and elsewhere.
+The connection to nomadic tribes on the Eurasian Steppe potentially explains the initial route of U3b from it's homeland in the Middle East into Ancient India and its transmission thereafter to modern day Romany descendants in Europe and elsewhere.

 Extent of the rule of the Saka/Scythians in the Northern Indian subcontinent